The initial email nurture welcome sequence acts as the relationship building bridge.

 Email three is where we bring everything together, we summarise the pain, we summarise the solution/transformation/outcome, and we share, finally, the vehicle.

 It is essential this is done last in the triad sequence to create the maximum amount of tension.
-We end with a strong call to action to our sales or checkout page.
+We end with a strong call to action on our sales or checkout page.

 - Create an Email Nurture Welcome Sequence for new people entering your world.
 There is no ideal length for your welcome nurture sequence.
 Your Welcome Sequence should be at least twice as long as the sales cycle for your products/services.
 Include topics such as: